 No, AWS is not mandatory, but is recommended because it is the first cloud platform we have tested on.
-Theoretically, Hyperledger Bevel repository should work in any cloud platforms as long as a Kubernetes Cluster service is provisioned, but there is no 100% guarantee it will work, since there might be unseen/unknown features in these managed Kubernetes clusters environments we are not aware of.
+Theoretically, the Blockchain Automation Framework repository should work in any cloud platforms as long as a Kubernetes Cluster service is provisioned, but there is no 100% guarantee it will work, since there might be unseen/unknown features in these managed Kubernetes clusters environments we are not aware of.

-12.2.4 Are there any pre-requisites to run Hyperledger Bevel?
+12.2.4 Are there any pre-requisites to run the Blockchain Automation Framework?